ietf-wg-cellar/flac-specification/flac.md

 # Interchannel Decorrelation

-In many audio files different channels have some form of correlation.
+In many audio files, channels are correlated.
 The FLAC format can exploit this correlation in stereo files by not directly coding subblocks into subframes, but instead coding an average of all samples in both subblocks (a mid channel) or the difference between all samples in both subblocks (a side channel).
 The following combinations are possible:

 - **Independent**.
 All channels are coded independently.
 All non-stereo files MUST be encoded this way.